dart-lang/site-www/src/resources/dartpad-best-practices.md

 ### I. Demo

-First, demos was used to accomplish the following goals:
+First, demos were used to accomplish the following goals:

 * Demonstrate how concepts work in action and show the use of features in concrete examples.
-*   Familiarize learners with the Dart syntax for `Future`, `async` and `await` keywords.
+* Familiarize learners with how to use
+  `Future` objects and the `async` and `await` keywords.
-*   Provide sample code used as a reference for hands-on coding exercises.
+* Provide sample code as a reference for hands-on coding exercises.

 When you design a demo using DartPad, pay attention to the following things.